CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial.md

     # Register and download DBs files and use gene set as it relates to your experiments
     KEGG_pathways <- gmtPathways("./MSigDB/c2.cp.kegg.v6.2.symbols.gmt.txt")
     # Order of genes matter here.
-    # One needs to give sorted list according certian criteria.
+    # One needs to give sorted list according certain criteria.
     # We use logfold change value as sorting criteria;
     # one may use t-statistic,p-value, combination of fold change and p - value
     gene_rank <- rnaseq_data[,"log2FoldChange"]